solana-foundation/developer-content/content/guides/getstarted/intro-to-ai.md

 ## On chain program agent integration

-If you want to use an agents reply with a solana program you need to use an oracle that writes the reply data into an account that your program can read.
+If you want to use an agents reply within a solana program you need to use an oracle that writes the reply data into an account that your program can read.
-You can find an example of an LLM which will transfer tokens after got questions answered correctly to the user.
+You can find an example of an LLM which will transfer tokens to any user that answers questions correctly here:

 [On chain program LLM interaction](https://github.com/GabrielePicco/super-smart-contracts)